Master Class STAGING EVIL: Folk Devils, Social Dramaturgy, Performance and Object Making by Steven Warwick

 Steven will introduce the character of Pinhead from the Hellraiser franchise, and give a short background introduction to the film.
 Afterwards he will give a performance of his Consolatio piece which incorporates this character for today.
 Consolatio as a space of convalescence even in a hellscape.

-We will then work on workshopping the piece in groups of 2, on how the participant would stage this evil.
-There will be a short performance with the group in costume to perform it.
-Participants will begin to journal and sketch out their ideas for a scene they would like to stage.
+We will then work on workshopping the piece in groups of 2 and solo.
+The participants will perform the piece which serves as an introduction to inhabiting the character.
+This exercise will serve as a beginning of adapting the piece to their own character.
 Something of their imagination, how would they stage something unimaginable or difficult to represent?
 The focus here will be on how not to represent something.
 How can a symbol become a placeholder for something more nefarious or sinister?
 If evil is something that defies categorisation, it must reside in the imagination.
 How does one manifest that in the physical realm?
-As a final exercise of the day, participants will make a miniature clay model of the Lincoln Imp, a folk devil from England which resides in Lincoln Cathedral.
-This will be fired over the 5 day period and made available at the end of the week.

 Tuesday